Life up to 24 years…

-Smack in the midst of my twenties, carrying a camera in my right hand on a consistent basis, a border collie trailing my every move, and typically responding to the name "Kenzie", I have been photographing since I was eleven years old and writing since my teen years.
+Smack in the midst of my twenties, carrying a camera in my right hand on a consistent basis, a border collie tailing my every move, and typically responding to the name "Kenzi", I have been photographing since I was eleven years old and writing since my teen years.

 I decided to begin writing as a form of therapy, not just for myself, but because I knew there were others carrying burdens as heavy as my own, even heavier than my own.
 I was birthed into this world with anxiety ingrained in me; my fingernails have remained destroyed since I was seven years old when it was discovered that I had nervous ticks.
 It worsened, reached its peak, in 2010 when I was raped.
 For years I had buried what had happened in my past only to have it resurface in a worse, more gruesome fashion.
-My rape, the PTSD, my anxiety, the abusive partner, the depression - it had me in and out of doctors' offices, eventually leading to an entire breakdown that left me with what felt like no possibility of returning to normal.
+My rape, the PTSD, my anxiety, the abusive partner, the depression - it had me in and out of doctors' offices, emergency rooms, and ambulances, eventually leading to an entire breakdown that left me with what felt like no possibility of returning to normal.
 After years of documentation, therapists, and doctor visits, it has been suggested that I am struggling with Bipolar Disorder at this point and thus begins the actual journey of healing.
 The writing became a way to heal and to help others finding healing, a place for people to find the words they could not otherwise formulate for themselves; it became my grounding factor in keeping me on this earth instead.
 Now, it is my outlet in the attempts to live with a quieter mind.